News

 When you ask an AI chatbot a question, a lot happens between the data it accesses and the answer you receive.
 In my thesis, I investigate three stages of this pipeline from raw data to human insight.

-2. What happens inside — do people and AI "look at" similar parts of charts?
-I compared eye-tracking data from humans with an internal component of AI models called "attention," finding meaningful parallels between the two.
+- What happens inside — do people and AI "look at" similar parts of charts?
+I compare human eye-tracking with AI "attention", an internal component of AI that upweights certain parts of an input, finding shared structure between the two.

-• How did you come up with this idea for your final project?
+• How did you come up with the idea for your final project?

-ChatGPT came out my freshman year.
-As I used it, I grew curious about why conversational AI tools sometimes behaved unexpectedly and what risks they might pose as they became increasingly embedded in everyday life.
-That curiosity drew me to interpretability – a field that tries to open up the AI black box to help us understand its behavior – and to data visualization, one of our most powerful tools for making sense of complex systems.
+ChatGPT came out my freshman year, and as I used it, I grew curious about why conversational AI tools sometimes behaved unexpectedly and what risks they might pose as they became increasingly embedded in our lives.
+That curiosity drew me to interpretability — a field that opens up the AI black box to understand its behavior — and to data visualization, one of our most powerful tools for making sense of complex systems.

-• What was the timeline of your project?
+• What was the timeline of your project, i.e. how long did you spend on each phase?

 This thesis brings together projects I worked on across college, each completed in a focused sprint of a few months.